tonyedwardspz/tonyedwardspz/blog/_posts/2023/october/2023-10-25-best-best-man-speech-ever-apparently.md

     - Life
 ---

-**_For posterity, here's the best man speech I gave at my baby brother wedding.
+**_For posterity, here's the best man speech I gave at my baby brother's wedding.
 People kept telling me it was the best they'd ever seen.
 Naturally._**

 Ladies and gentlemen, boys and girls, and any friends from beyond the binary.